UMLIST/NI-Documentation-Examples/README.md

     - FGEN
 - PXI-7854R
     - RIO
+    - Per this chart, need compactrio versions 15.0 and later and R series Support installed on host
+    - works with NI-RIO 21.9 with COmpactRIO support 21.0, R Series Multifunction RIO support 21.3!

 add FGPA and FGEN to chassis

 # Software
 Best case is LabVIEW.
 Can also use C, .NET, Python

+should also keep list of configuration of pxi software

 ### Accessories